amandaguglieri/hackinglife/docs/tcpdump.md

 # Read  from  a saved  packet  file
 -r

-# Print out all captured packages
+# Print out all captured packages in ASCII
 -A
 ```